-Wages and benefits increased by \$101,782 (15%) to \$802,577 for the period from \$700,795 in 2018.
-In September 2018 the Company recruited and hired a VP of Marketing and Product Management.
+Wages and benefits increased by \$92,558 (9%) to \$1,177,935 for the period from \$1,085,377 in the same period ended September 30, 2018.
+In September 2018, the Company recruited and hired a VP of Marketing and Product Management.
 Wages and benefits for the period include the wages and benefits of the new VP.
-2018 did not include similar wages and benefits.
+The 2018 period did not include similar wages and benefits.

-General expenses and rent increased by \$172,109 (57%) to \$474,928 for the period from \$302,819 in 2018.
+General expenses and rent increased by \$210,829 (49%) to \$637,085 from \$426,256 in the same period ended September 30, 2018.
 The increase was primarily a result of ancillary costs incurred related to the various financings that occurred in 2019 and certain indenture fees related to maintaining the warrants of a previous equity financing that occurred in 2018.
-Additionally, the Company incurred \$54,324 of unrealized foreign exchange loss due the weakening of the Canadian dollar during the period.
-The Company had an unrealized foreign exchange gain of \$78,837 in 2018.
+Additionally, the Company incurred \$49,184 of unrealized foreign exchange loss due the weakening of the Canadian dollar during the period.
+The Company had an unrealized foreign exchange loss of \$32,237 in the nine months ended September 30, 2018.
 The unrealized gains and losses are a result of currency translation for financial reporting purposes.

-Interest expense was \$197,540 for the period as compared to nil in 2018.
-The Company raised \$5,438,019 of debt financing, net of directly related issue costs.
-The company is required to pay monthly interest on the debt raised during the period.
+Interest expense was \$518,334 for the period as compared to nil in the same period ended September 30, 2018.
+The Company raised \$6,805,772 of debt financing, net of directly related issue costs.
+The Company is required to pay monthly interest on the debt raised during the period.
 The Company did not have debt obligations in 2018.

-Related to the issuance of debt in Q2 2019 is the amortization of debt issuance cost of \$101,901.
-The Company paid \$137,077 in costs related to a bridge loan of \$2,600,000.
-Additionally, the Company issued 3,289,500 warrants to the lender to purchase common shares at a price of CAD\$0.35 per share.
+Related to the issuance of debt in 2019 is the amortization of debt issuance cost of \$226,423 for the nine months ended September 30, 2019, as compared to nil in the same period in 2018.
+The Company paid \$147,077 in costs related to a bridge loan of \$3,100,000 from Espresso Capital Ltd. Additionally, the Company issued 3,289,500 warrants to the lender to purchase common shares at a price of CAD\$0.35 per share.
 The warrants expire on April 18, 2020.
 The fair value of the warrants was estimated on the date of issue using the Black-Scholes option pricing model with the following assumptions: volatility of 78.91%, interest rate of 1.62% and an expected life of 1 year.
 The estimated fair value assigned to the warrants was \$221,620.
 The total cost of \$358,697 was deferred and charged against the bridge loan and will be amortized over the life of the bridge loan.
-During the period, the Company recorded amortized debt issuance cost of \$101,901.
 There was no debt issuance cost in 2018.

-Non-cash stock-based compensation decreased by \$249,471 (15%) to \$1,407,188 for the period from \$1,656,659 in 2018.
+Non-cash stock-based compensation decreased by \$461,102 (17%) to \$2,244,826 for the period from \$2,705,927 in the same period ended September 30, 2018.
 The valuation of stock options is driven by a number of factors including the number of options granted, the strike price and the volatility of the Company's stock.
 The stock option expense is dependent on the timing of the stock option grant and the amortization of the options as they vest.
 The stock options vest in accordance with the policies determined by the Board of Directors at the time of the grant consistent with the provisions of the Plan.